 2017-2019, Bruce played Abner Dillon in 42nd Street at the Theatre Royal, Drury Lane, (with Sheena Easton and Lulu and Bonnie Lanford).
 Directed by Mark Bramble, Produced by Michael Grade and Michael Linnit.
 (Gate Ventures).

 In 2016 he played Florenz Ziegfeld in the musical Funny Girl at the Savoy Theatre London with Sheridan Smith (transfering from the Menier Chocolate Factory Theatre) Directed by Michael Mayer and Produced by Sonia Friedman.

 Also in 2016 he appeared in Harvey Fierstein's Casa Valentina as Terry at the Southwark Playhouse.

-As a writer his recent books include Wedding Bells and Chimney Sweeps (2014) and Birds, Bees and Educated Fleas (2015).
 He co-authored The Book of Royal Useless Information and Catch That Tiger! – a true ‘Boys Own’ adventure story about the capture of the German Tiger tank in World War 2 (both published in 2012 by John Blake Ltd.)

 Recently he guested in 6 x episodes of Hollyoaks as Derek, the missing ex of Nana McQueen (Diane Langton).
 Directed by Clive Arnold.
 He was guest star in New Tricks (10/10).
 Directed by Brian Grant.